Eliahu Eilat: Jewish Agency

-During WWII, Elath visited Burma to meet with allied military leaders, including Major-General Orde Wingate.
+By 1934, Eilat was the director of the Jewish Agency for Palestine's Middle East Department, which promoted and facilitated Jewish settlement in Palestine.
+During World War II, Eilat visited Burma to meet with allied military leaders, including Major-General Orde Wingate.
 Elath was unaware that Wingate was a nudist and was said to have been "scarred for life by his experience of discussing Zionism for an hour and a half with a completely naked man".